TP1-HHU/hw5/README.md

 ---

 In this homework you have to extend the solution of Lab 6.
-You have to start with the solution for Lab 6 published on Thursday morning [here](http://github.com/TP1-HHU/lab6) (after the last lab class on Thursday morning).
+You have to start with the solution for Lab 6 published on Thursday morning [here](http://github.com/TP1-HHU/lab6) (link only availabe after the lab class on Thursday morning).

 Extend the `Vec` class with the following functionality.